 Studies have shown comparing 5 hours of sleep to 8 hours that the groups who consistently had less sleep had higher concentrations of catabolic (muscle breakdown) hormones such as cortisol and lower concentrations of anabolic (muscle building) hormones like testosterone and IGF-1.

-Additionally, neurotransmitter pools are being restocked contributing to all sorts of different metabolic benefits but most of which being relevant to hockey athletes include increased motivation, drive, focus, speed of thought, speed of muscle contraction, learning, memory, attention span, vasodilation and reduced time to fatigue.
-All contributing not only to physical performance but also mental performance on and off the ice.
-It’s important to care about mental performance as well because the more in the zone you can be, the better you can read the ice and play the game you want to play.
+Additionally, neurotransmitter pools are being restocked which contribute to all sorts of different metabolic benefits but most of which being relevant to hockey athletes include increased motivation, drive, focus, speed of thought, speed of muscle contraction, learning, memory, attention span, vasodilation, and reduced time to fatigue.
+This combination of neurotransmitter benefit contributes not only to physical performance, but also mental performance on and off the ice.
+It’s important to care about mental performance as well because the more “in the zone” you can be, the better you can read the ice and play the game you want to play.

 But from a body composition stand point it isn’t so common sense because when most think of making changes they look to training and nutrition.
-Which don’t get me wrong is a totally great place to start, but when viewing total potential for change from a whole picture point of view leaving out sleep is leaving out a big chunk of what you could be accomplishing.
+Which don’t get me wrong, is a totally great place to start, but when viewing total potential for change from a whole-picture point of view leaving out sleep is leaving out a big chunk of what you could otherwise be accomplishing.